antonyTheRiskTaker/boss-machine-api/README.md

   - POST /api/meetings to create a new meeting and save it to the database.
   - DELETE /api/meetings to delete _all_ meetings from the database.

-For all `/api/minions` and `/api/ideas routes`, any POST or PUT requests will send their new/updated resources in the request body.
+For all `/api/minions` and `/api/ideas` routes, any POST or PUT requests will send their new/updated resources in the request body.
 POST request bodies will not have an `id` property, you will have to set it based on the next id in sequence.

 For `/api/meetings` POST route, no request body is necessary, as meetings are generated automatically by the server upon request.
 Use the provided `createMeeting` function exported from **db.js** to create a new meeting object.